Explore how PlanetPlay’s gaming community contributes to climate and nature protection. See the latest results shared with the UNDP.

 Play2Act is a global in-game survey inviting players to share how gaming can support climate action and nature protection.
 Whether you're a casual gamer or a lifelong player, your voice matters.

 Thousands have already joined in—and the results are making waves.
 Responses are analyzed by leading academics through the EU/UKRI-funded GREAT project and shared with the United Nations Development Programme (UNDP) to guide real-world environmental efforts.
+Keep an eye out for Play2Act in your favorite games, and be part of the change.

 September 2024